syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

-> Note: The behaviour of the series border will vary for different chart types.
+N> The behaviour of the series border will vary for different chart types.
 The following illustration describes them in detail.

 The series border is applied for the first series of a Column chart by using the StrokeThickness property.
 Notice that the first series element is surrounded with the applied border.